Fetch pets: How this rescue dog mom covered 2 surprise vet bills

 The dogs are treated like human siblings to Harper — they enjoy playtime, running in circles around their sister and craft time, too.
 While Ginny’s family was on vacation, their pet sitter used peanut butter to entice the dogs to paint on canvases (the paint and canvas were safely secured inside a plastic bag, so nothing was harmful to the dogs!).

 And when Christmas rolls around, Ginny goes above and beyond, showing how important her pets are to her with a Boston Terrier-specific Christmas tree that includes Pomapoo ornaments.

 Ginny's threshold for care extends beyond just activities and vacations.
-She signed Daisy and Gattis up for Fetch by The Dodo pet insurance when she first welcomed them home to ensure they'd always get top-tier treatment if they ever got sick or hurt.
+She signed Daisy and Gattis up for Fetch Pet Insurance when she first welcomed them home to ensure they'd always get top-tier treatment if they ever got sick or hurt.
 “It’s so nice knowing that I don’t have to make decisions based on finances and that I have the coverage I need for all these unexpected things,” she says.

 And when the day came that Daisy began throwing up and having diarrhea, Ginny rushed her to the vet’s office to find out what was wrong without hesitating over what that visit would cost.

 The vet discovered that the new food brand Daisy was eating (the change was due to a pet-food shortage) was causing gastrointestinal upset and severe dehydration.
 The pup spent the afternoon receiving fluids and medications at the hospital and was able to recover.